sumanb007/docker/README.md

 ### Let's Continue

 Now we have three tier web application, frontend, backend and mongodb.
-We are are converting the traditional Dockerfile into optimized final image using multi-stage build.
+We are are defining the traditional Dockerfile into optimized final image using multi-stage build.

 Here, we have one Dockerfile for frontend.
 This is not ideal for long-term projects, but it works if you just need to install specific packages without setting up package.json.